Gee-H (navigation): Gee-H

 The delay from the original Gee was still used; the navigator would first set the delay of the upper trace on the Gee display to a known figure that matched the radius of the arc they wanted to fly along.
 This would move the "blip" from the local transmitter along the face of the display.
 Received signals would then be inverted and sent to the display.
 The navigator could then direct the pilot onto the right path by giving directions until the upper and lower blips aligned.
 The same was done for the second channel, setting it to the computed range where the bombs should be dropped.
 Since they stayed the same distance from one station the operator only had to check that periodically, while watching the ever-moving lower trace as the active blip moved slowly along the display towards the timer blip until they overlapped and the bombs were dropped.

 The time taken by the transceiver to receive a pulse, send out the response and return to the receiving condition was about 100 microseconds.
 With a pulse timing of about 100 a second, a transceiver would be busy for 10 ms out of every second responding to the signals from any one aircraft.
 This would leave 990 ms free to respond to other aircraft, giving a theoretical capacity of 100 aircraft.
 In practice, due to the "jitter", about 70 to 80 aircraft could use a station at a time.

 The system had the additional advantage that each aircraft selected its timing, which made jamming harder.
 With most pulsed navigation systems like Gee and Y-Gerät, it is relatively easy to jam the system simply by sending out additional pulses on the same frequency, cluttering up the display and making it very difficult for the operator to read the signal.
 The British had used this technique to great effect against Y-Gerät, and the Germans returned the favour against Gee.
 By the late war period, Gee was generally useless for bombing and used primarily as a navigational aid when returning to England.

 In the case of Gee-H, each aircraft had unique timing; to jam the receiver, the jammer would also have to have similar timing.
 As one signal might be used by dozens of aircraft, dozens of jammers set to slightly different times would be needed.
-As there were dozens of transceivers as well, many unused decoy signals, the magnitude of the jamming problem was considerably more difficult.
+As there were dozens of transceivers as well, many unused decoy signals, the magnitude of the jamming problem was considerably worse.
 As the Gee-H system used Gee equipment, turning off the interrogation transmitter turned it back into a normal Gee unit.
 On a typical mission, the set would be used for Gee while leaving England and forming up into a bomber stream, for Gee-H during the mission and back to Gee on the return flight for finding its airbase.
 Since Gee could be directly read on a map, it was extremely useful for general navigation, while Gee-H was only practically used to navigate to one place.